JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 ## Moving Beyond Individual Examples

 With our choice efficent method for approximating influence, we need to consider the dataset as a whole, not just individual examples.
-One approach attempted to address the sub-goal two by learning a relationship weight used to down-weight similar examples during selection [8].
-Later work has tried to address sub-goal three by computing the influence of a subset of examples and then training a classifier to predict the rest [7].
+One approach attempted to address the sub-goal two by learning a relationship weight used to down-weight similar examples during selection (Yu et al., 2025).
+Later work has tried to address sub-goal three by computing the influence of a subset of examples and then training a classifier to predict the rest (Yu et al., 2024).

 We will attempt to address each differently.